gobeyondidentity/developer-docs/docs/sso-integrations/integrate-with-okta.md

 An email should be received to bind a credential.

+For more details about the responses to the requests above, see our guide to [Sending Enrollment Emails](/guides/guide1).

 ### Configure the Identity provider in Okta

 If you do not have a Okta developer account, sign up here: https://developer.okta.com/signup/